Pratheeksha-Shetty/Agent-Merge-Script/README.md

 ------------------
 ## Delete Users Script

-* Sometimes users ask us to clean up/ delete large number of agents from console then you can use this script to do the same.
+* Customers ask us to clean up/ delete large number of agents from console then you can use this script to do the same.

 ***Steps to execute***

-* Download or copy the script from Github into a file and name it as delete_users.py and place it in the same folder as agents.txt.
+* Download or copy the script from Github into a file and name it as bulk_delete_agents.py and place it in the same folder as agents.txt.
 * Make sure that you have saved "metadata-dashboard" credentials in your .janrain-capture.
 Change in the script or .janrain-capture if you have saved the credentials as dashboard-metadata.
 * If you are working on CN console then in the script change "metadata-dashboard" to "metadata-dashboard-cn" or whatever that you have saved as in your .janrain-capture file.
 * agents.txt should include the agent emails as in the sample file.
-* Open the command prompt and cd to the folder containing agents.txt and delete_users.py.
+* Open the command prompt and cd to the folder containing agents.txt and bulk_delete_agents.py.
 * Run the below command:

-    `python3 delete_users.py agent.txt`
+    `python3 bulk_delete_agents.py agent.txt`

 * Script will take sometime to complete and you can see the command being executed in the prompt.
 * If the email address is present in metadata-dashboard then the Count result will be >0.
 If its 0 then you will see "No user with email "xyz" found" printed and the script continues with the next email.